discorb-lib/discorb/docs/faq.md

 ### What is difference between `User` and `Member`?

-`User` is a object for account, `Member` is a object for user in guild.
+`User` is an object for account, `Member` is an object for user in guild.

 ## How can I ...?